-The EAN is the “real” barcode that would typically match with external data, but the EAN variable is 13 digits, not 12.
+European Article Numbers (EAN) typically match with barcodes in FoodAPS, but the EAN variable is 13 digits, not 12.
 If FoodAPS barcodes are 12 digits, try dropping the first digit from EAN.
 Users should be able to match about 60 percent of FAH products with IRI point-of-sale (POS) products.

-For perishables, users may be able to trim a PLU out of the BARCODE and BARCODE_ORIGINAL variables but may have to match by category/product/type.
+For perishables, users may be able to trim a Price Look-Up (PLU) code out of the BARCODE and BARCODE_ORIGINAL variables but may have to match by category/product/type.

-Yes, FoodAPS places can be linked to the TFP data using the linker file PlaceID_TempERSID.xlsx (available to researchers with access to the NORC Data Enclave).
+The ERS FoodAPS-1 Market Basket Groups describes retail food price data that enable FoodAPS data users to compare prices (faced by) and options available to households across different store types and different geographical locations.
+Yes, FoodAPS places can be linked to the ERS FoodAPS-1 Market Basket Groups data, using the linker file PlaceID_TempERSID.xlsx (available to researchers with access to the restricted-use data enclave).
 This file matches the PlaceID (from faps_places) to an ERS-created ID that is included in the basket prices data set.
-This allows a user to link IRI store-week price to places visited by FoodAPS households.
-Note that the basketprice data do not include all stores that FoodAPS households may have visited because the IRI store from which they were derived are not inclusive of all stores.
-Because of this, users should expect that about 30 percent of the non-restaurant food retailers visited by FoodAPS households have a match to the basket price data.
+This match allows a user to link IRI store-week price to places visited by FoodAPS households.
+Note that basket price data match only to about 30 percent of non-restaurant food retailers that FoodAPS households visited (i.e., non-restaurant places in faps_places) because the IRI data used to construct basket prices are not inclusive of all stores.
+More information about this project and data can be found on the FoodAPS Geography Component page.